-Note: Whenever a jack is required for changing a tire, always place the jack under the main frame rail.
-A three inch aluminum pad is provided to indicate the proper position.
+Note: Whenever the trailer must be lifted with a jack, as when changing a tire or leveling on very rough terrain, always place the jack under the main frame rail.
+A 3" aluminum pad is provided to indicate the proper position for the jack.
+Never use stabilizing jacks to lift the trailer.